shimritLevi/matala_02/README.md

 * Azimuth and Elevation Graph - View all satellites that are in view.
 Each satellite identifies its pseudo random number (PRN) and its azimuth and elevation.
 Also plot and print  the physical mask angle.
 * Survey - The survey window displays both position and xDOP (HDOP and VDOP) parameters.
 The ability for user selectable HDOP/VDOP color thresholds for position averaging make a great utility.
 Also monitor Standard Deviation and effects of Selective Availability.
 That's not all - print the results graphically.
 (Click here for example print output) (in PDF format - 157K)
 * Signal Quality/SNR Window - Monitor satellite signal to noise ratios and see them graphically on the screen.
-The signal quality window will grow or shrink to accommodate number of satellites in view
+The signal quality window will grow or shrink to accommodate number of satellites in view.
 * Navigation - Monitor latitude, longitude and altitude
-* NMEA Command Monitor - View NMEA sentences as they are received
+* NMEA Command Monitor - View NMEA sentences as they are received.

 ##